jessicalumian/jessicalumian.github.io/_pages/about.md

 I'm currently a postdoctoral scholar with the NIH Common Fund Data Ecosystem.
 I run trainings and hackathons and provide product support for the [CFDE metadata catalog portal](https://app.nih-cfde.org/).

-My research interests are on microbial communities and the detection of organisms within metagenomic data sets.
+My research interests include microbial communities and the detection of organisms within metagenomic data sets.

 To learn more about my research and training efforts, check out the other pages on this website!